BONSAMURAIS/bonsai_web_api/README.md

 * a module that calculates LCA results
 * a module that converts triplestore DB extracts into two-dimensional matrices usable by the LCA calculation module

-An additional fourth module could handle users' submission of data to integrate the DB.
+An additional fourth module could handle users' submission of data to integrate into the DB.

 We do not yet have a working DB to receive triplestore queries from.
 However, we can use a dummy one in the meanwhile.